ItalyPaleAle/revaulter/docs/02-install-and-configure-revaulter.md

     Environmental variable name: `REVAULTER_TLSKEYPEM`
   - **`allowedIps`** (optional):
     If set, allows connections to the APIs only from the IPs or ranges set here.
 You can set individual IP addresses (IPv4 or IPv6) or ranges in the CIDR notation, and you can add multiple values separated by commas.
 For example, to allow connections from localhost and IPs in the `10.x.x.x` range only, set this to: `127.0.0.1,10.0.0.0/8`.
-    Note that this value is used to restrict connections to the `/wrap`, `/unwrap`, and `/status` endpoints only.
+    Note that this value is used to restrict connections to the `/request` endpoints only.
 It does not restrict the endpoints used by administrators to confirm (or deny) requests.
     Environmental variable name: `REVAULTER_ALLOWEDIPS`
   - **`origins`** (optional, default is equal to the value of `baseUrl`):
     Comma-separated lists of origins that are allowed for CORS.
 This should be a list of all URLs admins can access Revaulter at.
 Alternatively, set this to `*` to allow any origin (not recommended).